Atheism: Wealth, education, and reasoning style

-Various studies have reported positive correlations between levels of education, wealth and IQ with atheism.
+Various studies have reported positive correlations between levels of education, wealth, and IQ with atheism.
+According to 2024 data from Pew Research Center, atheists in the United States are more likely to be white compared to the general U.S. population (77% vs 62%).
 In a 2008 study, researchers found intelligence to be negatively related to religious belief in Europe and the United States.
 In a sample of 137 countries, the correlation between national IQ and disbelief in God was found to be 0.60.
 According to evolutionary psychologist Nigel Barber, atheism blossoms in places where most people feel economically secure, particularly in the social democracies of Europe, as there is less uncertainty about the future with extensive social safety nets and better health care resulting in a greater quality of life and higher life expectancy.
 By contrast, in underdeveloped countries, there are far fewer atheists.

 The relationship between atheism and IQ, while statistically significant, is not a large one, and the reason for the relationship is not well understood.
 One hypothesis is that the negative relationship between IQ and religiosity is mediated by individual differences in nonconformity; in many countries, religious belief is a conformist choice, and there is evidence that more intelligent people are less likely to conform.
 Another theory is that people of higher IQ are more likely to engage in analytical reasoning, and that disbelief in religion results from the application of higher-level analytical reasoning to the assessment of religious claims.